juanluiscr27/shared-kernel/README.md

 ### Domain Entities

-Define two entities with same ids and the both should be equal.
+Define two entities with same ids and they both should be equal.

 ```python
 from dataclasses import dataclass